tradingstrategy-ai/docs/source/index.rst

 Trading Strategy documentation
 ==============================

-This is the technical documentation about Trading Strategy algorithmic trading framework and protocol.
+This is the technical documentation for Trading Strategy algorithmic trading framework and protocol.

-The documentation is divided to three parts: overview, trading strategy development framework and trading strategy protocol.
+The documentation is divided into three parts: overview, trading strategy development framework and trading strategy protocol.

 .. toctree::
    :maxdepth: 1